Let the suspense end now! Our first print ad has been published! Here's what it looks like:

 That says it all ladies and gentlemen.
 That says it all.
 By the way, Beck is a Mormon.
 We keep wondering what Salt Lake City thinks of all this.

-We're just going to be brutally honest.
 We have had it up to here with the conservative Christian argument that "It's not the government's job to help the needy."

 Yes it is.
 It's everyone's job, individuals, churches, businesses, and governments.
 Christ's commands are universal.
 We lefties get that.
 Conservatives don't.
 We know every instruction in the Bible about the poor is directed at every individual AND every human institution, including governments.
 Conservatives refuse to accept this.